Videos and Animations about Genomic Science

 Gene Cross-Talk Animation

 I’ve produced over a dozen videos and animations about genomic science.
 “Gene Cross-Talk” is one of my favorites.
-When the Fulbright Association granted me a Senior Scholar Award to make it, I was thrilled for the opportunity to work with evolutionary geneticist Dr. Dan Mishmar.
+I was thrilled when the Fulbright Association gave me a Senior Scholar Award to produce the video about the evolutionary genomics research of Dr. Dan Mishmar.

-I created the animation during my residency in the Mishmar Lab at Ben-Gurion University of the Negev in Be’er Sheva, Israel.
-The animation is based on Dr. Mishmar’s research and tells the story of coevolution between mitochondrial and nuclear DNA.
-After consulting with Dr. Mishmar, I wrote, narrated, illustrated, and animated the 3-minute video.
+I created the animation in the Mishmar Lab at the Ben-Gurion University of the Negev in Be’er Sheva, Israel.
+The animation tells the story of coevolution between mitochondrial and nuclear DNA.
+After consulting with Dr. Mishmar to get the details just right, I wrote, narrated, illustrated, and animated the 3-minute video.